-Recorded in Santa Fe, New Mexico, this Fresh Talk episode features Andrea Bowers, an artist from Ohio who’s based in Los Angeles.
-Our conversation reveals the depth of Andrea’s interest in addressing social and political issues globally.
+Andrea Bowers, an artist from Ohio who’s based in Los Angeles talks about what motivates her to engage with social and political issues.
 Curators of two international biennials in North America selected her work for their 2014 exhibitions.
 Her Courtroom Drawings appear in l’Avenir, the inaugural Montreal Biennial.
 Two of Andrea’s projects concerning environmental activism are on view in Unsettled Landscapes at SITE Santa Fe.

 ANDREA BOWERS: I went to CalArts, and I didn’t take classes in how to draw.
 I took a class in how to secede from the country!
 I took a class on the Left and the failure of the Left.
 I took classes on not working as a radical political position.
 I mean I took amazing, crazy, political classes because it was kind of like a school founded by utopian, Marxist feminists.
 I think that had a lot to do with it.

 CATHY BYRD: This is Fresh Talk with Andrea Bowers.
 As you just heard, Andrea’s studies were rather unconventional.
 But it turns out she was thinking like an activist long before art school.

 AB: I was always, as a kid, really passionate about politics.
 George Bush’s presidency really made me rebel against him, and it made me really, like, whatever I can do to help change things, I’m going to do it!
 And so I started using what my skills are, which is art, to try to participate or help in any way I could, with activists and activist campaigns.
 I would lend my artistic skills, and I found that those groups of people were so excited to have me participate.
 It was a very welcoming experience, and so I’ve just become more and more courageous and involved.
 I don’t think of it as courage anymore.
 At the time, when I first started, I did.